PPS – A lifeline for the SA steel industry

 MacKay acts as a consultant to the Metal Recyclers Association (MRA) on a retainer and his analysis, views, comments and allegations of bad faith must be seen and considered in this context.

-I have been intimately involved in the scrap metal industry for more than 50 years, have a deep understanding of the scrap metal industry and vast experience in all forms of regulation that the industry has been subject to over the decades.
-I am the The Reclamation Group chair, one of the largest scrap metal dealers, processors and recyclers in Southern Africa which directly and indirectly employs about 1,500 people.
-As the former MRA chair and executive I believe I am well placed to comment on the recycling industry and the views expressed by MacKay.
+I am chair of The Reclamation Group and have been intimately involved in the scrap metal industry for more than 50 years, and am well placed to comment on the recycling industry and the views expressed by MacKay and feel it incumbent on myself to clarify material inaccuracies and misconceptions in his articles.

-The Reclamation Group is a member of the MRA, and we have consistently advised the MRA that we do not subscribe to litigation against the government.
-Our position has always been to open up channels of communication with the government to achieve a solution that’s in the best interests of SA.
+The Reclamation Group, a member of the MRA, has consistently advised the MRA that it does not subscribe to litigation against the government but rather open up channels of communication with the government to achieve a solution that’s in the best interests of SA.

+The PPS was implemented in 2013 to resuscitate a once vibrant foundry and steel-making industry and has been subject to many amendments and extensions over the past eight years.
+The scrap recycling industry has operated profitably under the PPS.
+The latest extension has not decreased the PPS price or increased the local discount and the economic consequences will be no different to the recycling industry now under an extension than the factual experience.

+The application of the export duty and PPS are mutually exclusive in application and will not run in parallel because they cannot happen or apply at the same time in respect of the same parcel of material.

 Read the full response below: